 Left: Can a “nook” be in the wide open rather than nestled into a secluded space?
 Why not.
 This sturdy swing hung on a rope from a mature tree feels like a world apart.
 The very definition of the concept.
 (Don’t worry about finding the exact swing–just steal the idea!)

 Add Some Plants

 Some nooks are truly hidden in deep greenery while others are a bit more within view.
 Wherever in your yard you can chill, catch your breath, and be one with your plants is plenty nook-ish!

-Left: Here the designer used the no-man’s land often found under mature trees which cannot easily be planted to craft a secluded seating space.
+Left: Here the designer used the no-man's land often found under mature trees.
+This cannot easily be planted to craft a secluded seating space.

-Lower Left: Designer Jennie Fitch used a short curved wall to make a seating nook cooled with a Japanese maple and other shade plants.
+Lower Left: Designer Jennie Fitch used a short curved wall to make a seating nook.
+This is cooled with a Japanese maple and other shade plants.